-Rotavirus, a genus within the family Reoviridae, is among the most important etiological agents of severe diarrheal illness in humans and animals around the world.
-Genome of this pathogen, consisting of 11 segments of double-stranded RNA, is characterized by genetic variability (including point mutations, genomic reassortment and genome rearrangements), leading in turn to its considerable diversity.
+Rotavirus, which is a genus within the family Reoviridae, is among the most important etiological agents of severe diarrheal illness in humans and animals around the world.
+The genome of this pathogen, consisting of 11 segments of double-stranded ribonucleic acid (RNA), is characterized by genetic variability including point mutations, genomic reassortment, and genome rearrangements that lead to its considerable diversity.

 Types of animal rotaviruses

-Based on the antigenic sites located on the VP6 protein of the inner capsid, Rotavirus strains are classified into five main (A, B, C, D, E) and two additional tentative (F, G) serotype groups (also known as serogroups).
-Strains classified into serogroups A, B and C are pathogenic for humans and various animal species.
+Based on the antigenic sites located on the VP6 protein of the inner capsid, rotavirus strains are classified into five main (A, B, C, D, E) and two additional tentative (F, G) serotype groups, which are also known as serogroups.
+The rotavirus strains classified into serogroups A, B, and C are pathogenic for humans and various animal species.

-Most virulent and commonly isolated strains belong to serogroup A, and are known to cause acute infectious diarrhea in children and various domestic mammalian and avian species.
-Serogroup B has been mainly associated with diarrhea in neonatal lambs Serogroup E strains have been isolated only from pigs, whereas serogroup D, F and G strains have been isolated only from avian species.
+The most virulent and commonly isolated strains belong to serogroup A and are known to cause acute infectious diarrhea in children, as well as various domestic mammalian and avian species.
+Serogroup B has been mainly associated with diarrhea in neonatal lambs, whereas Serogroup E strains have been isolated only from pigs.
+Serogroup D, F, and G strains have been isolated only from avian species.

-Avian rotaviruses represent a diverse group of intestinal viruses, which may induce subclinical manifestations, but can also cause several diseases in poultry with symptoms of diarrhea, growth retardation or runting and stunting syndrome.
-The latter can result with increases in feed conversion ratio and large economic losses to poultry industry.
+Avian rotaviruses represent a diverse group of intestinal viruses, which may induce subclinical manifestations.
+However, these avian rotaviruses can also cause several diseases in poultry with symptoms of diarrhea, growth retardation, or runting and stunting syndromes.
+The latter can result in increases in feed conversion ratios and large economic losses to the poultry industry.

-Rotavirus can be found in virtually all pig populations, thus the detection of the virus in the feces does not entail a definite diagnosis.
-Neonatal and susceptible young growing pigs are exposed to virus shed by carriers (including sows) or found in their environment.
-The severity of clinical presentation depends on dose ingested and amount of protective antibody in the dam’s colostrum and milk.
+Rotaviruses can be found in virtually all pig populations; therefore, the detection of the virus in the feces does not entail a definite diagnosis.
+Neonatal and susceptible young growing pigs are exposed to viruses that are shed by carriers, including sows, or through exposure to the virus in their environment.
+The severity of the young pigs' clinical presentation depends on the dose ingested and the number of protective antibodies present in the dam’s colostrum and milk.

 A large number of people are exposed to animal rotaviruses every year.
 Results of serological assays and nucleotide chain recognition methods have shown that many strains of rotaviruses isolated from mammalian species have the ability to infect humans.
 Furthermore, there has been strong evidence on the zoonotic transfer of avian strains.

 Different examples of identical or (almost identical) transfer of animal rotaviral segments of the virus to humans are described in the literature.
-Most of them refer to segments isolated from cattle or pigs, which have been detected primarily in developing countries with a close co-habitation of humans and animals.
-In the majority of cases, infection of humans by segments of animal origin leads to a mild clinical disease.
+Most of these viruses refer to segments isolated from cattle or pigs, which have been detected primarily in developing countries with a close cohabitation of humans and animals.
+In the majority of cases, infection of humans by segments of animal origin leads to mild clinical disease.

-As mixed infections are a prerequisite for reassortment events, joint surveillance of animal and human rotavirus strains will be pivotal in order to gain a better understanding of the relationships between co-circulating viruses, as well as assessing any relevant vaccination programs.
+As mixed infections are a prerequisite for reassortment events, joint surveillance of animal and human rotavirus strains will be pivotal in gaining a better understanding of the relationships between co-circulating viruses, as well as assessing any relevant vaccination programs.